Installing KIO Co-Pilot

 Note: The deployment file development-kio.yml is available with CMCC versions 2406.1.2, 2412.0.2 or higher.
 In case you are running an older version you can find the file in coremedia-contributions/coremedia-blueprints-workspace.

 Use your CoreMedia credentials to log in to the CoreMedia Container Registry and pull the latest KIO Co-Pilot backend image.
-Choose your docker image tag from the list of available tags: KIO Docker image tags or go to CoreMedia Repository and search for `coremedia/kio-editorial-backend.
+Choose your docker image tag from the list of available tags: KIO Docker image tags or search in the CoreMedia Repository.

 KIO Development Setup with local Studio-Server and Studio-Client